 So many people love to eat olives as a snack, but they’re also great ingredients that help to add flavor to various dishes.
-If you love the taste of olives, then you probably like to buy jars of olives so you can have them whenever you want.
+If you love the taste of them, you probably like to buy jars full of them so you can have them whenever you want.

 Most of the time, people are going to store olives in the jars that they come in.
 These jars contain brine, which is a liquid that is perfect for preserving and storing olives.

 What if you don’t have brine, though?
-Is there an effective way to store olives without brine?
+Is there an effective way to store olives without it?

 Keep reading to learn about how you can best store olives without brine.
 This should help you to solve any problems that you’re having so that you can continue to store your olives until you have a chance to eat them.